-The Consultant Haematologist is on site in MUH on a Thursday where s/he can be contactable via the laboratory; advisory service is available off-site for the remainder of the week.
+The Consultant Haematologist is on site in MUH on a Wednesday and a Thursday where s/he can be contactable via the laboratory; advisory service is available off-site for the remainder of the week.

 The Haematology team in Galway University Hospital (GUH) can be contacted for advice via the switchboard in GUH (091-544544).